 § 103-801.
 Severability

-If any provision of this charter is for any reason held invalid, such invalidity shall not affect the remaining provision which can be given effect without the invalid provision.
+If any provision of this charter is for any reason held invalid, such invalidity shall not affect the remaining provision that can be given effect without the invalid provision.
 To this end, the provisions of this charter are declared to be severable.

 § 103-802.
 Merger of municipalities within Town

-(a) Any municipality with the Town of Bennington which votes to surrender its existing charter and dissolve under this charter, shall cease to exist as a corporate body and political entity on the January 1st next succeeding, unless such vote becomes final or after October 1st in any year, in which event the municipality shall cease to exist as a corporate body and political entity on the March 1st next succeeding.
+(a) Any municipality with the Town of Bennington that votes to surrender its existing charter and dissolve under this charter shall cease to exist as a corporate body and political entity on the January 1st next succeeding, unless such vote becomes final or after October 1st in any year, in which event the municipality shall cease to exist as a corporate body and political entity on the March 1st next succeeding.

-(b) All assets of any municipality which surrender its existing charter or dissolves under this charter shall become the property of the Town of Bennington on the day such municipality ceases to exist under subsection (a) of this section.
+(b) All assets of any municipality that surrender its existing charter or dissolves under this charter shall become the property of the Town of Bennington on the day such municipality ceases to exist under subsection (a) of this section.

 § 103-803.
 Method of adoption; time; voting

-(a) A majority of the qualified voters of the Village of Old Bennington voting by ballot at a meeting duly warned for the purpose, may at any time vote to surrender the charter of said Village and merge with the Town of Bennington under the terms of this charter by voting in the affirmative on an article substantially as follows:
+(a) A majority of the qualified voters of the Village of Old Bennington voting by ballot at a meeting duly warned for the purpose may at any time vote to surrender the charter of said Village and merge with the Town of Bennington under the terms of this charter by voting in the affirmative on an article substantially as follows: